 A second tree mover (with the same equipment) says that 20' is too big and the trees will not grow well.
 He says I should stick to 17' maximum (a size he has available).
 He offers a 1 year - bud out in the spring low cost replacement warranty.

 Is a 20' Black Hills Spruce to big to transplant with a 90" spade without significant risk of death of growth issues.

 I will attach a photo of the biggest tree for reference.
 The pole is 22' but tipped at an angle.
 The tree is actually 20'.

 This plant is growing next door.

-Walworth County Wisconsin tree identification Posted about 3 years ago
+Walworth County Wisconsin tree identification Posted over 3 years ago

 I worry about the roots comming out of the ground on my cottonwood tree we have about 4 showing so far and this year I have leaves falling in june

 A neighbor and I want to cut a very large pine tree down past the point where it splits into 2, which would leave approx 20-30 feet.
 If left standing, it already leans, there is a good chance it will take out our home.
 We were told by one tree man that we needed to take completely down or it will regrow.
 The cost of doing so is too expensive for us.
 I never heard about a pine tree regrowing.
 What is the story on this?